OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 #### Retrieval Augmented Generation (RAG)

+RAG is a method used to improve the output of an LLM by allowing having it reference external, authoritative knowledge before generating a response.
+With access to factual information, the model is less likely to "*hallucinate*" [^2].
+This is especially important in a field like journalism where wrong information can spread like wildfire.

+*TODO* - RAG Image but in the context of journalism content (websites, books, blogs, articles)

+With RAG, an LLM assistant for journalism can first obtain relevant new information from websites, blogs, books, etc, for relevant, context-aware responses.
+Basic users of AI tools simply instruct the provider to "search the web", but it would be even more useful to implement in-house RAG based on internal proprietary data and in-house research.

+A basic RAG system can be implemented in a sequence of steps:
+1. Ingest the data: Compile the information into an accessible source like a filesystem or database.
+There are several options because tools like LangChain [can load several types of documents](https://python.langchain.com/docs/integrations/document_loaders/), from webpages and PDFs, to cloud providers.

+2. Pre-process the data: To solve for context-window limitations, basic RAG splits text data into chunks and indexed.
+These are then used to create vector embeddings and stored in a vector database.
+When providing context to the LLMs, the same mechanism is then used to do a similar search between the user query and the stored data [^5].
+This helps the LLM find the most relevant information.

+    ```
+    from langchain.text_splitter import RecursiveCharacterTextSplitter

+    def split_documents(self, documents):
+        """Split documents into smaller chunks for better retrieval."""
+        text_splitter = RecursiveCharacterTextSplitter(
+            chunk_size=1000,
+            chunk_overlap=200,
+            length_function=len,
+        )
+        chunks = text_splitter.split_documents(documents)
+        print(f"Split into {len(chunks)} chunks")
+        return chunks

+    # Split documents into chunks
+    documents = self.load_documents()
+    chunks = self.split_documents(documents)
+    ```

+3. Store the data in a vector database: Production-grade systems should store in a proper database.
+But for test purposes, local storage is acceptable.

+    ```
+    from langchain_community.embeddings import HuggingFaceEmbeddings
+    from langchain_chroma import Chroma

+    persist_dir = "./vectorstore
+    embeddings = HuggingFaceEmbeddings(model_name="sentence-transformers/all-MiniLM-L6-v2")

+    # Create and persist the vector store
+    vector_store = Chroma.from_documents(
+        documents=chunks,
+        embedding=embeddings,
+        persist_directory=persist_dir
+    )
+    ```

+4. Prompt augmentation and response generation: When handling a query, the prompt provided to the LLM can then be enriched with the most relevant documents based on the basic semantic search.

+    ```
+    def setup_qa_chain(self, vector_store: Chroma) -> RetrievalQA:
+        """Set up the question-answering chain"""
+        prompt_template = """You are an expert on African technology companies and startups.
+Use the following articles to answer the question.
+If you don't know or aren't sure, say so.
+Always cite your sources using the provided URLs.

+Articles:
+{context}

+Question: {question}

+Answer with facts from the provided articles, citing sources using URLs when possible:"""

+        PROMPT = PromptTemplate(template=prompt_template, input_variables=["context", "question"])

+        # Create the chain
+        qa_chain = RetrievalQA.from_chain_type(
+            llm=self.llm,
+            chain_type="stuff",
+            retriever=vector_store.as_retriever(
+                search_type="similarity",
+                search_kwargs={"k": 3}
+            ),
+            chain_type_kwargs={
+                "prompt": PROMPT,
+                "verbose": True
+            },
+            return_source_documents=True
+        )

+        return qa_chain

+    qa_chain = self.setup_qa_chain(vector_store)

+    ## Answer a user's question
+    result = qa_chain({"query": question})
+    ```

+I'd argue that while vector embeddings are useful and can help with making sense of a large corpus of unstructured data, it's possible to do RAG by simply just augmenting prompts.
+If context windows don't matter much and you have a limited set of specific data, you can just load the text into the prompt.
+That's also a form of RAG, albeit very basic.

+Full sample code can be found on [Github](https://github.com/OpeOnikute/news-rag).

 #### Model Context Protocol (MCP)
 - Also add a simple MCP server demo for a news site?
     - Another open-source project to spam
+    - A server that can get a link to a blog, read it using beautifulsoup and create the resources (pages/articles) to the LLM.
+But managing context windows is important
+        - The MCP server can do things like get specific posts
+            - Maybe a combination of RAG and MCP?
+            - Implementing any specific text search to handle context windows only works if you can fetch the relevant content, which is ultimately RAG

 ### Research question: how do you design an in-house information system to ensure news accuracy?